 You’d never turn up to an interview in untidy clothes and without brushing your hair (I hope!), and submitting a poorly presented CV is just as bad – it’s your all-important first impression.

 Again, if you’re really not sure of the basics, check out our CV checklist and make sure you’re ticking all the boxes before you submit.

 The main thing is, your CV should be easy to read.

 And the presentation doesn’t stop when you hit print.
-Make sure you use good quality white paper, and post it in an A4 envelope.
+Make sure you use good quality white paper and post it in an A4 envelope.
 The envelope thing may seem a little excessive but in reality, the first thing many companies do is scan a posted CV, folds in the paper will turn out darker on a scanned copy and might end up obscuring something really important.

 5. Analyse Everything Using The STAR Approach

-The STAR approach is a great way to make sure you cover all important aspects of an example, particularly for interview.
+The STAR approach is a great way to make sure you cover all important aspects of an example, particularly for an interview.
 But you should be thinking about it while writing your CV as well – you must be able to back up everything you claim on your CV with a STAR answer.
-For work experience section of your CV in particular, make sure you use this formula to tie your history back to key characteristics that are mentioned in the advert.
+For work experience section of your CV, in particular, make sure you use this formula to tie your history back to key characteristics that are mentioned in the advert.

 - Situation – briefly outline the basic problem or situation

 - Task – describe the task you were given